NOAA-EDAB/fedregs/README.md

 Example
 -------

-The Code of federal regulations is organized according to a consistent hierarchy: title, chapter, part, subpart, section, and subsection.
-Right now, I'm mostly interested in a specific part and the associated subparts for a given year.
+The [Code of Federal Regulation](https://www.gpo.gov/help/index.html#about_code_of_federal_regulations.htm) is organized according to a consistent hierarchy: title, chapter, part, subpart, section, and subsection.
 Each title within the CFR is (somewhat haphazardly) divided into volumes and over time each chapter isn't consistently in the same volume.
-The `cfr_text()` function is the main function in the package and it basically gathers all the URLs for a given title/year combination and parses these URLs to determine the chapters, parts, and subparts associated with the volume.
+The `cfr_text()` function is the main function in the package and it will return the text for a specified part, including the associated subparts and sections.
+Behind the scenes, `cfr_text()` and associated helper functions gather the URLs for a given title/year combination and parses XML to determine the chapters, parts, and subparts associated with each volume.
 Next, the text is extracted for each subpart.
 The `return_tidytext = TRUE` argument will return a tibble with the text in a [tidytext](https://www.tidytextmining.com/tidytext.html) format.
+If *ngrams* are your game, set `token = "ngrams"` and specify `n`.

 ``` r
 library(fedregs)